 Unit Tests for ASP.NET Web Services

 There are some differences between unit tests for classes and those for ASP.NET Web services.
-Most important, your project must contain a default.aspx file.
-But it might also be interesting to know what happens in your test project when you create such a unit test.
+Most important, your project must contain an .aspx file.
+This topic explains how to do that and also describes what happens in your test project when you create a unit test for an ASP.NET Web Service.

-This topic is about ASP.NET Web services.
-For more information about how to run tests on Web sites, see Working with Web Tests and for more information about unit tests for classes, see How to: Create and Run a Unit Test.
+For more information about how to run performance tests on Web sites, see Creating and Editing Web Performance Tests.
+For more information about unit tests for classes, see How to: Create and Run a Unit Test.

-Make sure that there is a default.aspx file in your project
+Make sure that there is an .aspx file in your project

-There must be a default.aspx file in the project that contains your ASP.NET Web service for a unit test to run.
-Without a default.aspx file, you can seemingly create unit tests, but when you try to run them you will receive an error that says that the Web request completed successfully without running the test.
+For a unit test to run, there must be an .aspx file in the project that contains your ASP.NET Web service.
+Without an .aspx file, you can seemingly create unit tests, but when you try to run them, you will receive an error that says that the Web request completed successfully.
+However, the test did not actually run.

-In Solution Explorer, right-click the project that contains your ASP.NET Web service and then click Add New Item.
+In Solution Explorer, right-click the project that contains your ASP.NET Web service, click Add, and then click New Item.

-Two new files are added to your project: Default.aspx and Default.aspx.cs.
+Three new files are added to your project: WebForm1.aspx, WebForm1.aspx.cs, and WebForm1.aspx.designer.cs.
 You do not have to modify or use these files.

 What happens when you generate a unit test for an ASP.NET Web service